open-feature/protocol/provider/specs/client.md

 In this section we will describe each capability and describe their default value and usage.

 #### Cache Invalidation
-The capability `cacheInvalidation` describe how the mechanism of cache invalidation is working.
+The capability `cacheInvalidation` describes how the mechanism of cache invalidation works.

 ##### Polling
 `polling`: define how the provider should do the polling